 - (3) EUR 48.9 million for Europol to cover the upgrade of Europol's IT systems to the volume of messages to be handled and the increased performance levels.
 The interoperability components will be used by ETIAS in order to consult the Europol data.
 However the current information handling capacity of Europol is not compliant with the substantial volumes (average of 100,000 queries per day) and shortened response time.
 EUR 9,1 million is spent on current MFF. - (4) EUR 2.0 million for CEPOL to cover the preparation and delivery of training to operational staff.
-EUR 0,1 million is scheduled in 2020. - (5) EUR 225.0 million for eu-LISA which covers the total cost for the development of the programme delivering the five interoperability components (€ 68.3 million), the maintenance cost from the moment components are delivered up until 2027 (€ 56.1 million), a specific budget of € 25.0 million for the migration of data from existing systems to the shared BMS and the additional costs for the NUI update, network, training and meetings.
+EUR 0,1 million is scheduled in 2020. - (5) EUR 225.0 261.3 million for eu-LISA which covers the total cost for the development of the programme delivering the five interoperability components ( € 68.3 million), the maintenance cost from the moment components are delivered up until 2027 (€ 56.1 million), a specific budget of € 25.0 million for the migration of data from existing systems to the shared BMS and the additional costs for the NUI update, network, training and meetings.
 A specific budget of € 18.7 million covers the cost of upgrading and operating ECRIS-TCN in high-availability mode from 2022.
-Out of the total amount, EUR 23.0 million is spent during the current MFF. - (6) EUR 7.7 million for DG HOME in order to cover a limited increase of staff and related costs during the development period of the different components, as the Commission will also take the responsibility for the committee dealing with UMF (Uniform Message Format).
-This budget which falls under heading 5 is not to be covered by the ISF budget.
-For information EUR 2,0 million are due over the period 2019-2020.
+A specific budget of EUR 36,3 million covers the cost for upgrading the network and the central SIS (Schengen Information System) for the estimated increase of searches that is likely to occur as a result of interoperability.
+This additional amount is also covered by compatible with the proposed MFF for the 2021-2027 period (see heading 4 Migration and Border Management in COM(2018) 321 of 2 May 2018).